 Sometimes, an adult child may move back in with the parents.
 If they are already married with their own kid, then staying in their old room may not be an option.
 And this is where a second master suite can come in handy.

 With this arrangement, both the parents and their child’s new family can enjoy privacy.
-The latter may still maintain some level of independence by adding small appliances to their bedroom, such as a small fridge, a microwave, and a breakfast nook.
+The latter may still maintain some level of independence by adding small appliances to their bedrooms, such as a small fridge, a microwave, and a breakfast nook.

 If your lifestyle necessitates 2 master suites, consider how your special needs affect your movement around the household.